ZanC690/Portfolio-Understanding-Factors-Affecting-Bike-Usage/README.md

 - Misty weather has negative effect on bike rentals.
 - Light precipitation weather and windspeed have weak negative effects on bike rentals.
 - Heteroscedasticity and non-normal residuals were found in the dataset.
 After log transformation, residuals are normalized but heteroscedasticity persists.

-How to Run:
-- Open the notebook file (Yulu Bikes.ipynb) in Jupyter Notebook or JupyterLab.